emacsway/cache-dependencies/README.rst

         # Otherwise, if isolation level is "Read uncommitted", and transaction will rollback,
         # the concurrent and current process/thread can creates cache with dirty data.
         #
-        # We can also invalidate cache before data changes,
+        # We can even invalidate cache before data changes,
         # by signals django.db.models.signals.pre_save()
-        # or django.db.models.signals.pre_delete(), and do not worry.
+        # or django.db.models.signals.pre_delete(), and don't worry.

 Transaction handler as middleware::